 With all forms of financing, exporters typically provide security in the form of assets to be pledged to a bank, together with legal documents, in order to obtain a revolving credit.
 At the end of the loan period, if both parties are satisfied, the facility can be renewed without major changes to the security or contracts.

-4.2.1 Zambia Export Development Fund (ZEDEF)
+4.2.1 Zambia Export Development Fund (ZEDF)